ChenHungWu/ML2019SPRING/hw3/README.md

-# This is hw3 of Machine Learning - Image Sentiment Classification
+# HW3 of Machine Learning - Image Sentiment Classification

 * It is a multi-class problem
 * Ranked 2 place in class